graphql/graphql-spec/spec/Section 3 -- Type System.md

 Interface types have the potential to be invalid if incorrectly defined.

+1. An Interface type must define one or more fields.
-1. The fields of an Interface type must have unique names within that Interface type; no two fields may share the same name.
+2. The fields of an Interface type must have unique names within that Interface type; no two fields may share the same name.